More Noble Than War is the vibrant and often shocking history of the Israeli-Palestinian conflict told through football.

-By turns tragic and uplifting, MORE NOBLE THAN WAR is the history of Israel and Palestine through the lens of the world's most popular sport, football.
+By turns tragic and hopeful, the history of Israel and Palestine through the lens of the world's most popular sport.

-In this unusual history of the world's most intractable conflict, Nicholas Blincoe sets out to answer questions such as: is it hopelessly romantic to think of football as a fourth field, beyond farmlands, graveyards and battlefields?
+In this unusual history of the world's most intractable conflict, Nicholas Blincoe sets out to ask: is it hopelessly romantic to think of football as a level playing field, governed by sportsmanship and the love of the game?
 Or will it always be just another space to be fought over and polluted?

 Nicholas Blincoe is the author of five novels including the award-winning MANCHESTER SLINGBACK and the acclaimed THE DOPE PRIEST, WHITE MICE and BURNING PARIS.
 Born in Rochdale, he attended art college before going to Warwick University, where he completed a PhD in contemporary European philosophy.
 He is also a screenwriter and a founding member of the New Puritans movement.